Swine Medicine Modules - $50-$4,950

 A variety of field research opportunities are possible and would be overseen by the SMEC faculty.
 All research hypotheses are discussed on an individual basis and a trial design created to fit project needs.
 A quote will be provided and agreed upon prior to any activities.

-Search and Summary of Current Evidence for Practice - $500 + costs
+Search and Summary of Current Evidence for Practice - costs and how to get started

 The center staff have unique resources and expertise to conduct extensive reviews of research literature and other sources to answer specific clinical questions.
 This information is then compiled and evaluated for relevance to the specific case or question and scientific soundness.
-The findings would then be summarized in a final report and reviewed by the SMEC faculty.
+The findings are summarized in a final report and reviewed by the SMEC faculty.

 Necropsy Kit - $290 each